GAIA-X4PLC-AAD/ontology-management-base/README.md

 ## CI pipeline

 The CI/CD pipeline is defined in the `.github/workflows` directory.
 The pipeline is triggered on every push to the repository as defined in the workflow.
+The result can be seen in the `Actions` tab in the github repository.

 ### Generate VARIABLES.md (overview of used properties in the SHACL files)
 The file VARIABLES.md will be generated automatically when a push to a non-main branch is executed.
 This file is existent in every subdirectory once there is a SHACL file containing properties.
 This should help to get a fast overview of the properties used in the SHACL files.